mainmatter/playbook/src/project-procedure/digital-products/README.md

-In addition to the mission statement, the project team also needs to identify potential future users, along with their prior knowledge, skills, needs, and motivations with regard to the application.
+In addition to the mission statement, the project team also needs to identify potential future users, along with their prior knowledge, skills, needs, and motivations concerning the application.
 We recommend defining one or multiple [personas](https://www.nngroup.com/articles/persona/) (typical representatives of the future user base) based on all acquired facts in order to gain a good understanding of a product's users, which is a key prerequisite for developing an application that effectively caters to their specific needs.
-Personas can be a useful tool for aligning within in a team, and communicating who those people are.
+Personas can be a useful tool for aligning within a team and communicating who those people are.

 ![Personas](../../../assets/personas.svg "Defining Personas helps develop a better understanding of who a product is built for")